-I have been tutoring or teaching mathematics for 16 years.
+I have been tutoring and teaching mathematics for 16 years.
 I started off tutoring in the MathLab at Kennesaw State University while getting my degree in secondary mathematics education.
 I worked with students in subjects from basic arithmetic to Calculus 3 on an almost daily basis.
 After graduation, I went to work for two different local tutoring centers for three years where I worked with K - 12th graders in all levels of mathematics.
 After working there, I got a job as an Adjunct Instructor/Professor at Southern Crescent Technical College for 8 years.
 I taught arithmetic, Pre-Algebra, Algebra, College Algebra, and Pre-Calculus.
 I love sharing my love of math and I look forward to connecting with you.

-Kennesaw State University - Bachelors, Mathematics Secondary Education
+Undergraduate Degree: Kennesaw State University - Bachelors, Mathematics Secondary Education

-Georgia State University - Current Grad Student, Theoretical Mathematics
+Graduate Degree: Georgia State University - Current Grad Student, Theoretical Mathematics

 What is your teaching philosophy?